-Defining the audience you want to target is probably one of the hardest decisions you’ll have to make.
-Despite it being a standard marketing practice; many web-experts don’t spend enough time to identify their target audience, but can you really blame them?
+Defining your target audience is probably one of the hardest decisions you’ll have to make.
+Despite it being a standard marketing practice; many web-experts don’t spend enough time to identify their target audience, but can you blame them?
 It is one of, if not the most, time-consuming process.

-The thing is, some things are just unavoidable and can’t be swept under the carpet, so if you really want to optimize your strategy know this – any time you think you saved on not researching properly will come to haunt you later on.
+The thing is, some things are just unavoidable and can’t be swept under the carpet.
+If you want to optimize your strategy, know this – any time you think you saved on not researching correctly will come back to haunt.
 How?
 If you don’t know what your potential client wants, then how can you market it to him?

 This is not just for the rookies – this goes out to all affiliate marketers, experienced or not.